DhruvaKumar/extended-kalman-filter/README.md

 # Extended Kalman Filter

-This project was done as a part of (Udacity's SDN)[https://github.com/udacity/CarND-Extended-Kalman-Filter-Project].
+This project was done as a part of [Udacity's SDN](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
 The goal is to use a EKF to fuse noisy lidar and radar data in order to estimate and track the state of a vehicle.
 [Udacity's simulator](https://github.com/udacity/self-driving-car-sim/releases) provides the noisy data

 ## Dependencies